RetroReversing/retroReversing/categories/misc/Magazines.md

 ---|---|---
 18 | Linux PS2 | PSi2 interviews developers such as Charles Cecil to find out if the PS2 Linux kit can revive the "bedroom coder".
 They are pretty harsh on the kit and outright say its only beneficial for people learning to porgram and that its better to learn on Windows with Visual Studio and DirectX
-18 | Yabasic Appeal | The editor asks for readers Yabasic games/programs to be put on next issues cover disk 18 | Indie day | Interview with "indie" developer Vis entertainment who developed games like Tom & Jerry Fists of Fury on N64
+18 | Yabasic Appeal | The editor asks for readers Yabasic games/programs to be put on next issues cover disk 18 | Indie day | Interview with indie developer Vis entertainment who developed games like Tom & Jerry Fists of Fury on N64 19 | Developer files; Europe | History of DMA Design (GTA 3), Lost Boys (Knights), Bizarre creations (Fur Fighters), Amuze (Headhunter), Criterion (Burnout)
+19 | Indie day | Interview with indie developer Runecraft founded in 1997 with 120 employees

 ### PSi2 Magazine CDs
 Some of the Magazine CDs/DVDs contained Video content on behind the scenes information for upcoming games, such as interviews with developers and even yabasic games with source code.